OpenSooq/react-mic-record/README.md

 # react-mic-record #

 Record a user's voice and display as an osscilation.
+Audio is saved as WebM audio file format.

 Works via the HTML5 MediaRecorder API ([currently only available in Chrome & Firefox](https://caniuse.com/#search=MediaRecorder)).